PokemonTCG/pokemon-tcg-sdk-csharp/docs/PokemonTcgSdk.md

 ##### Summary

-The price information for a reverse hholos foil card type.
+The price information for a reverse holos foil card type.

 ##### Remarks